Chipdelmal/dataPy_CADi/md/jupyter.md

 # dataPy: [Jupyter](https://jupyter.org/)

-Jupyter notebooks are a novel was of doing Python development.
+[Jupyter](https://jupyter.org/) notebooks are a novel was of doing Python development.
 They provide a simple and streamlined way to do scripting and analyses in a clean, organized way that is easy for others to read and understand.
-Their ability to integrate markdown makes it ideal for information sharing and data analysis.
+Their ability to integrate [markdown](https://github.com/Chipdelmal/dataViz_CADi/blob/master/markdowns/markdown.md) makes it ideal for information sharing and data analysis.

 ##  Introduction

-Jupyter works on the idea on creating notebooks that combine text, code and graphics (or [Mathematica](https://www.wolfram.com/mathematica/) users, jupyter notebooks will feel as familiar territory).
-For the text parts, jupyter follows the [markdown standard](https://en.wikipedia.org/wiki/Markdown), which means we can include bold, italic, headers and even images.
+[Jupyter](https://jupyter.org/) works on the idea on creating notebooks that combine text, code and graphics (or [Mathematica](https://www.wolfram.com/mathematica/) users, [jupyter](https://jupyter.org/) notebooks will feel as familiar territory).
+For the text parts, [jupyter](https://jupyter.org/) follows the [markdown standard](https://en.wikipedia.org/wiki/Markdown), which means we can include bold, italic, headers and even images.
+Although we won't go deep into the details of markdown in this bootcamp, we will briefly review the basics as taught in the [dataViz_CADi](https://github.com/Chipdelmal/dataViz_CADi/blob/master/markdowns/markdown.md).

 ### Dashboard

-The first visible screen of our interaction with jupyter is the dashboard, which shows the accessible files, kernels, terminals, etcetera.
+The first visible screen of our interaction with [jupyter](https://jupyter.org/) is the dashboard, which shows the accessible files, kernels, terminals, etcetera.

 <img src="./media/jup02.png" width="100%">